Seeed-Studio/wiki-documents/docs/Azure_Sphere_MT3620_Development_Kit.md

 **MT3620 Grove Shield**

-The current Azure Sphere software release does not support all features of the [MT3620](https://www.mediatek.com/products/azureSphere/mt3620) hardware.
-For example, the following are **not yet supported** in software: ADC, I2C, I2S, PWM and SPI peripheral interfaces, only **GPIO and UART are supported**.
+Since [Azure Sphere SDK](http://aka.ms/AzureSphereSDK) has not yet supported ADC and I2C on MT3620.
+This shield serves as an interface between MT3620 UART port and external I2C devices, like the I2C temperature sensor.
+The basic function of the shield is to help to connect to I2C external device.
+By using an I2C compatible ADC chip, developer can also read the analog data from analog port.

-MT3620 Grove Shield includes 2 chips, AD7992(Anlog to I2C) and SC18IM700(I2C to UART) to enable the ADC and I2C function from hardware side.
+[MT3620 Grove Shield](https://www.seeedstudio.com/MT3620-Grove-Shield-p-3145.html) includes 2 chips, AD7992(Anlog to I2C) and SC18IM700(I2C to UART) to enable the ADC and I2C function from hardware side.
 So the analog sensors' signal go through AD7992 and then SC18IM700 to UART of develop board.
 The I2C sensors go through SC18IM700 to UART of develop board as well.

 The [AD7992](https://github.com/SeeedDocument/Azure_Sphere_MT3620_Development_Kit/raw/master/datasheet/AD7992.pdf) is a 12-bit, low power, successive approximation ADC with an I2C-compatible interface.
 It transforms the anlog signal A0, A1 to I2C data.